 One of the most important steps anyone can take is to quit smoking.
 We understand how hard it is to stop smoking, so we created a free smoking cessation guide that you can download by clicking here.
 In addition, your doctor may recommend changing your diet and exercise routines to better suit your needs.
 Many people with COPD have trouble getting enough of the nutrients they need form their food.
 This makes it hard for them to maintain a healthy weight.
 To help you gain weight or maintain a healthy weight, your doctor may recommend you eat more lean protein like baked chicken, salmon, mackerel and various types of nuts.
 Creating a healthy COPD diet can help with your overall health and could help improve your energy.

-In addition, your doctor may prescribe certain types of medications and treatments, such as inhalers, corticosteroids, anti-inflammatories, oxygen therapy, stem cell therapy or pulmonary rehabilitation.
+In addition, your doctor may prescribe certain types of medications and treatments, such as inhalers, corticosteroids, anti-inflammatories, oxygen therapy, cellular therapy or pulmonary rehabilitation.
 These types of COPD treatments may be used in combination with each other to help people manage more of their COPD symptoms.
-If you or a loved has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another type of chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another type of chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.